chart21/CRGC/README.md

 5. It evaluates the CRGC with party A's obfuscated input and the sample plain input for party B.
 6. It assesses whether the circuit was generated correctly (i.e., the output of step 2 and step 4 match).
 7. It provides further analysis of the CRGC constructed specifically for party A's input.
-8. It sends the CRGC to the evaluator via network sockets
+8. It sends the CRGC to the evaluator via network sockets, or save it as local binary file.

 The evaluator (party B) performs the following steps: